idia640/presentations/week05/PITCHME.md

 ---

+## Next Week

+- Journal
+- Elevator speech
+- Kahneman 1-9

+Note:

+2-minute summary of your case study problem.

+---

 ## References

 - Baddeley, A. (2007).
 Working memory, thought, and action (Vol. 45).
 OUP Oxford.

+- Donald, M. (1991).
+Origins of the Modern Mind: Three Stages in the Evolution of Culture and Cognition.
+Harvard University Press.

+- Lakoff, G., & M. Johnson.
+(1999).
+Philosophy in the Flesh: The Embodied Mind and its Challenge to Western Thought, New York: Basic Books.

+---

+## References (cont.)

 - Johnson, J. (2013).
 Designing with the mind in mind: simple guide to understanding user interface design guidelines.
 Elsevier.

 - Miller, J. (1956).
 The magical number seven, plus or minus two: Some limits on our capacity for processing information.
 Psychological Review, 63: 81-97.

+- Suchman, Lucy (1987).
+Plans and Situated Actions: The Problem of Human-machine Communication.
+Cambridge: Cambridge University Press.

 - Tversky, B. - http://www-psych.stanford.edu/~bt/diagrams/index.html